Cetrateam/cetra-development-privacy-policy/README.md

 ## Children's Privacy

-Our apps are rated 4+ and are suitable for all ages.
+This app is rated 4+ and is suitable for all ages.
 We do not knowingly collect personal information from children.
 The advertisements shown are provided by AdMob and are subject to Google's policies regarding ad content.

 ## Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page and updating the "Last updated" date.
+We will notify you of any changes by posting the new Privacy Policy on this page.

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us through the App Store support link for the respective app.
+If you have any questions about this Privacy Policy, please contact us through the App Store support link for this app.

 ## Your Rights